IceHe/lib/snips/books/designing-data-intensive-applications.md

         - _If the code reading the data encounters a field that appears in the writer’s schema but not in the reader’s schema, it is ignored._
         - _If the code reading the data expects some field, but the writer’s schema does not contain a field of that name, it is filled in with a default value declared in the reader’s schema._
 - _( 其它详见原书 )_

+### Modes of Dataflow

+_The most common ways how data flows between processes:_

+- Via databases
+- Via service calls _( REST and RPC )_
+- Via asynchronous message passing

+_Dataflow Through Services: REST and RPC_

+- _This approach is often used to decompose a large application into smaller services by area of functionality, such that one service makes a request to another when it requires some functionality or data from that other service._
+    - _This way of building applications has traditionally been called a_ **service-oriented architecture (SOA)**, _more recently refined and rebranded as_ **microservices architecture**.